eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 **HOW CAN I GET INVOLVED?**

-**Procession**

-Schools and community groups can take part in processions of banners and we can offering half day workshops to make processional lanterns in June/July.&nbsp;
+**Procession**&nbsp;- Schools and community groups can take part in processions of banners and we can offering half day workshops to make processional lanterns in June/July.&nbsp;

-**Stewarding**

-Are you interested in Stewarding on the night of Greenham: 100 Years of War and Peace?
+**Stewarding**&nbsp;- Are you interested in Stewarding on the night of Greenham: 100 Years of War and Peace?
 We are looking for keen individuals who would like to get involved on the 8th and 9th September.
-Please contact laura@rosaproductions.co.uk for more details.
+Please contact [laura@rosaproductions.co.uk](javascript:void(location.href='mailto:'+String.fromCharCode(108,97,117,114,97,64,114,111,115,97,112,114,111,100,117,99,116,105,111,110,115,46,99,111,46,117,107))) for more details.

+&nbsp;

 **UPCOMING EVENTS.**